cshah96/ChinmayShah.github.io/_pages/about.md

   - /about.html
 ---

 I am a dedicated robotics enthusiast with a fervent interest in pushing the boundaries of technology.
 My current research revolves around drawing inspiration from nature to pioneer innovative robotics solutions.
-Specifically, my focus lies in the intricate dynamics of human locomotion, and I aim to comprehend and apply these principles in the development of humanoids and exoskeletons.
+Specifically, my focus lies in understanding the intricate dynamics of human locomotion, and I aim to comprehend and apply these principles in the development of humanoids and exoskeletons.
 My overarching goal is to bridge the efficiency of nature with cutting-edge robotics, exploring ways to augment machine capabilities by harnessing insights from the grace of natural movement.
 I am committed to propelling the field of robotics forward through interdisciplinary exploration and continuous learning.

 To follow this passion of mine I recently joined the Institute of Human and Machine Cognition (IHMC) in Florida, where my research centers on the development of diverse control algorithms for augmentative exoskeletons.